marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 - **Devices module**
   - Device registration and catalog, backed by the `devices` table.
-  - HTTP APIs for listing and creating devices (`GET /devices`, `POST /devices`), including per-device API key provisioning (API keys are generated and stored, and only returned once at creation time).
-The ingest pipeline still uses a single global API key from environment variables.
+  - HTTP APIs for listing and creating devices (`GET /devices`, `POST /devices`).
+  - Per-device API key provisioning:
+    - API keys are generated server-side with high entropy.
+    - Only the raw API key is returned once at creation time.
+    - The `devices.api_key` column stores a SHA-256 hash of the API key, never the raw value.
+  - Business APIs are protected with JWT and role-based access:
+    - `GET /devices` is accessible to `admin` and `analyst`.
+    - `POST /devices` is restricted to `admin`.

 - **Auth module**
-  - API Key–based authentication for ingest requests.
+  - API Key–based authentication for ingest requests, using per-device API keys:
+    - HTTP ingest requires `Authorization: Bearer <device_api_key>` plus a valid `device_id` in the request body.
+    - The API key is validated against the hashed value stored in the `devices` table.
+    - Legacy devices (created before hashing) are still supported by comparing raw values as a fallback.
-  - JWT-based user authentication is specified at design level but not yet implemented in code.
+  - JWT-based user authentication for business APIs:
+    - `POST /auth/login` issues a signed JWT (HS256) using `JWT_SECRET`.
+    - Users and roles (`admin`, `analyst`) are configured via environment variables.
+    - A `JwtAuthGuard` and `RolesGuard` enforce access control on business endpoints.

 - **API documentation**
-  - OpenAPI/Swagger documentation exposed at `/docs`, covering App, Ingest, Metrics, Rules, Alerts and Devices APIs, including the `api-key` security scheme for ingest endpoints.
+  - OpenAPI/Swagger documentation exposed at `/docs`, covering App, Ingest, Metrics, Rules, Alerts and Devices APIs.
+  - Security schemes:
+    - API key scheme for device ingest (`Authorization: Bearer <device_api_key>`).
+    - Bearer JWT scheme for business APIs (`Authorization: Bearer <access_token>`).

 ## Key technical decisions (DEC)